 An information system is partially export compatible if it is possible to export all user data from this information system into a partially import-compatible data structure.
 This is not the recommended kind of CRM-compatibility, but it may not be feasible for legacy systems to acquire a higher level of CRM compatibility without unreasonable effort.
 This reduced level of CRM compatibility is nonetheless highly useful.

 Note that there is no minimum requirement for the classes and properties that must be present in the exported user data.
 Therefore it is possible that the data may pertain to instances of just a single property, such as E21 Person.
-P131 is identified by: .
+P131 is identified by: E41 Appellation.

 An information system is import-compatible with the CRM if it is possible to import data encoded in a CRM-compatible form and to access the data in a manner equivalent to and homogeneous with all generic data of this system that fall under the same concepts.
 This capability is considered as the normal kind of CRM compatibility for integrated access systems that physically copy source data in a data warehouse style (materialized access systems).